-Due to the COVID-19 restrictions on travel and conferencing a resultant reduced expenditure of R34.8m on the previous year was realised.
-The reduced activity on campus also resulted in the consumption of electricity and water being much lower than the previous year and the budget.
-Infrastructure maintenance was halted during the year resulting in routine maintenance and minor refurbishments being deferred to 2021.
+Due to the COVID-19 restrictions on travel and conferencing a resultant reduced expenditure of R34.8m on the previous year the consumption of electricity and water being much lower than the previous year and the budget.
+Infrastructure maintenance minor refurbishments being deferred to 2021.